 The Board prohibits all forms of bullying by district students.
 The Board encourages students who believe they or others have been bullied to promptly report such incidents to the building principal or designee.
+Students are encouraged to put the complaint in writing; however, oral complaints shall be accepted.
 Students found guilty of bullying will receive consequences which may include suspension and may be reported to the local police for charges of harassment.
 Multiple violations will result in possible alternative placement or expulsion.